dmmlynarczyk/Learning/git/basics/setup.md

 *Set a name that is identifiable for credit when reviewing version history*

 `git config --global color.ui auto`
-*Set automatic command line coloring for git for easy reviewing.
+*Set automatic command line coloring for git for easy reviewing.*

-## SETUP & INIT
+## INIT

 Configuring user information, initializing, and cloning repositories.